Lahlukap669/UlicarAPI/README.md

 # API Documentation

 This API provides endpoints for managing a sports club system, including managing players (Igralci), coaches (Trenerji), clubs (Klubi), selections (Selekcije), and challenges (Izzivi).
+Database is on ElephantSQL which will cease to exist in 2025.
+API is for application testrun and all components including databse will be moved to production if testrun is a success.

 ## Endpoints